-- 6.1 In all cases of child-on-child abuse that include sexual violence and sexual harassment, we will consider whether the incident should be reported to children's social care.
-We must consider whether a child is at risk of harm or is in immediate danger.
-Again, the rationale behind any decision to refer or not refer must be recorded on MyConcern. - 6.2 In some cases, children's social care will review the evidence and decide that a statutory intervention is not appropriate, and, in these circumstances, we will consider other support mechanisms, such as early help, specialist support/referrals and pastoral support as part of a formalised plan.
-We will consider starting an early help process where we are the lead professional. - 6.3 However, if the DSL/DDSL feels that the child remains in immediate danger or at risk of harm, they may refer again. - At this referral stage, we will inform parents or carers, unless there are compelling reasons not to (e.g., when informing a parent or carer is going to put the child at additional risk).
+- help, specialist support/referrals and pastoral support as part of a formalised plan.
+We will consider starting an early help process where we are the lead professional. - 6.3 However, if the DSL/DDSL feels that the child remains in immediate danger or at risk of harm, they may refer again. - 6.4 At this referral stage, we will inform parents or carers, unless there are compelling reasons not to (e.g., when informing a parent or carer is going to put the child at additional risk).
 Any such decision will be made with the support of children's social care.
 If a referral is made, children's social care will then make enquiries to determine whether any of the children involved need protection or other services. - 6.5 When statutory assessments are appropriate, we will work alongside, and cooperate with, the relevant lead social worker. - 6.6 We will not wait for the outcome or even the start of a children's social care investigation before protecting the victim and other children in the school.
 It will be important for us to work closely with children's social care (and other agencies as required) to ensure that any actions we take do not jeopardise a statutory investigation.

-Working with our parents and carers
+7 Working with our parents and carers

-- 7.1 At Brookvale Primary School we will, in most instances, engage with both the parents of both the victim and the alleged perpetrator when there has been a report of child-on-child abuse including sexual or sexual harassment.
-The exception to this rule is if there is a reason to believe that informing a parent or carer will put a child at additional risk. - 7.2 We will carefully consider what information is provided to the respective parents or carers about other children involved, and when to do so. - 7.3 In some cases, children's social care and/or the police will have a very clear view on this aspect, and it will be important for us to work with relevant agencies to ensure a consistent approach is taken to information sharing. - 7.4 It should be the case that we will meet the victim's parents or carers with the victim present to discuss what arrangements are being put in place to safeguard the victim and understand their wishes in terms of support they may need and how the report will be progressed. - 7.5 It is also likely that we will meet with the alleged perpetrator's parents or carers to discuss any arrangements that are being put into place that impact the alleged perpetrator, such as, for example, moving them out of classes they share with the victim and what this means for their education.

-- 7.6 We will be clear and transparent and explain the reason behind any decisions.
+- 7.1 Brookvale Primary School will, in most instances, engage with both the parents of both the victim and the alleged perpetrator when there has been a report of child-on-child abuse including sexual or sexual harassment.
+The exception to this rule is if there is a reason to believe that informing a parent or carer will put a child at additional risk. - 7.2 We will carefully consider what information is provided to the respective parents or carers about other children involved, and when to do so. - 7.3 In some cases, children's social care and/or the police will have a very clear view on this aspect, and it will be important for us to work with relevant agencies to ensure a consistent approach is taken to information sharing. - 7.4 It should be the case that we will meet the victim's parents or carers with the victim present to discuss what arrangements are being put in place to safeguard the victim and understand their wishes in terms of support they may need and how the report will be progressed. - 7.5 It is also likely that we will meet with the alleged perpetrator's parents or carers to discuss any arrangements that are being put into place that impact the alleged perpetrator, such as, for example, moving them out of classes they share with the victim and what this means for their education. - 7.6 We will be clear and transparent and explain the reason behind any decisions.
 Support for the alleged perpetrator will be discussed including any referrals, if appropriate. - 7.7 We realise that parents and carers may well struggle to cope with a report that their child has been the victim of sexual abuse, or has abused another child.
 Details of organisations that support parents are provided on the school website and at the end of this policy.